ipld/team-mgmt/README.md

 # IPLD Team Planning, Management & Coordination

-IPLD is a set of standards and implementations for creating decentralized data-structures that are universally addressable and linkable.
-These structures will allow us to do for data what URLs and links did for HTML web pages.
+IPLD is a set of standards and implementations for creating decentralized persistent data-structures that are universally addressable and linkable.

 This repo tracks project management issues like our calls or quarterly [OKRs](okr) planning.
 For general information about IPLD, refer to the [IPLD website](https://ipld.io.io/) or [the main repo](https://github.com/ipld/ipld).